electricbookworks/electric-book-gui/README.md

     bin/electricbook -logtostderr web

-You should then have the UI running on http://localhost:16101/
+You should then have the UI running on http://localhost:16101/.

+Run `npm install` to install the rest of the dependencies.
+Generate the production-ready CSS by running

+    gulp sass

-If you're going to make changes to the SCSS or JS in the `src` directory, install [dtemplate](https://github.com/craigmj/dtemplate), then run `npm install` to install the rest of the dependencies.
-Run gulp to watch for the changes:
+If you're going to make changes to the SCSS or JS in the `src` directory, install [dtemplate](https://github.com/craigmj/dtemplate), then run `gulp watch` to watch for changes.

-    gulp watch

 # ebw CLI tool